A Day In Malaga, Spain

 • Cervantes Theatre – Catch a flamenco performance or concert

-• Baños del Carmen – Rustic beachfront bar with amazing sunset views
+• Baños del Carmen – Rustic beachfront bar with sunset views

 • CAC Málaga (Contemporary Art Center) – Free entry and thought-provoking exhibits